Yes, men and boys can have eating disorders, too

 Think of an individual with an eating disorder.
 Does a young, white, emaciated middle-to-upper-class female come to mind?
 Certainly, many people with eating disorders fit that image, but this stereotype excludes entire groups of people who also struggle with these dangerous health conditions, including women in midlife, people who are not white, people who don’t look “thin enough” to have an eating disorder, people with low incomes, and men.

 The reality is that eating disorders know no age, gender, income, race or ethnic boundaries.
 When someone is struggling with an eating disorder, not fitting the stereotype is a significant barrier to seeking help.
 That barrier can be fatal.
-According to the National Eating Disorders Association (NEDA), the risk of death from an eating disorder is higher for males than it is for females.
+The risk of death from an eating disorder is higher for males than it is for females.

 Stereotypes may be directly to blame for some of those deaths.
 Men may be ashamed to seek treatment for a “female” disorder, or their symptoms may be attributed to something else, such as a gastrointestinal disorder.
 Excessive or compulsive exercise, which often occurs with eating disorders — even in young boys — can easily hide under the “cover” of training hard for a sport or simply wanting to be fit, something that’s praised in our society.
 Because of this, males are more likely to be diagnosed later, when more damage has been done.
-Another contributor to deaths from eating disorders is increased suicide risk — according to NEDA, men and boys who struggle with an eating disorder may also be experiencing anxiety, depression or substance-use disorders.
+Another contributor to deaths from eating disorders is increased suicide risk.
+Men and boys who struggle with an eating disorder may also be experiencing anxiety, depression or substance-use disorders.

 Recent research suggests that 1 in 4 individuals with anorexia nervosa or bulimia nervosa are male, while men and boys make up one-third — and possibly more — of people with binge-eating disorder.
 It’s ironic that so much research on human health has traditionally focused on men, with results extrapolated to women as if they are just men with a few parts swapped out — a particular problem with research on cardiovascular disease — yet the reverse is true with eating-disorder research.
 Many clinical eating-disorder trials even exclude male patients because they are deemed “atypical.”